-Anyone wishing to comment on the Draft EA will be offered the opportunity to do so in writing, or in person at the Public Hearing described in Section 5.4.
-Written comments should be submitted by 5:00 p.m.
-Pacific Daylight Time (PDT), Tuesday, November 13, 2012 to:
+Anyone wishing to comment on the Draft EA was offered the opportunity to do so in writing, or in person at the Public Workshop and Hearing described in Section 5.4.
+Written comments were accepted until 5:00 p.m.
+Pacific Daylight Time (PDT), Tuesday, November 20, 2012 and they were sent to: